 ‘It’s not about ideas, it’s about making ideas happen’ – Scott Belsky

 Getting invention disclosures to capture your innovation is the first step of the patent mining process.
-To make sure you are receiving enough disclosures, you need an intuitive disclosure system.
+To ensure you receive enough disclosures, you need an intuitive disclosure system.
 One that inventors, R&D staff, and other stakeholders engage with effortlessly.

-Thomas Franklin, the founder of Triangle IP, has worked with many inventors over the 25 years of his patent prosecution experience.
-He observed that long and complex forms intimidate inventors and discourage them from completing the task.
-Hence, we at TriangleIP (TIP) have created an innovation management software with an inventor-friendly invention disclosure form (IDF).
-We provide an invention disclosure sample in this post filled with sample information for your convenience.
+After talking to 100s of inventors, we found out that long and complex forms intimidate inventors and discourage them from completing the task.
+Hence, TriangleIP (TIP) has created a patent management software with an inventor-friendly invention disclosure form (IDF).

 Putting the right foot forward for the patent program requires a simple and engaging IDF.
-We need to make sure that inventors capture innovation as part of their job to help us commercialize that inventive idea.
-The IDF designed at TIP, is driven by empathy towards inventors by being simple, engaging, and intuitive.
+We need to ensure that inventors capture innovation as part of their job to help us commercialize that inventive idea.
+TIP’s Invention Disclosure Form is driven by empathy towards inventors by being simple, engaging, and intuitive.

-Here is an invention disclosure sample.
+Here is an invention disclosure form sample.
 The first half of the invention disclosure sample, including the summary, can be filled by the inventor.
-The next half serves to capture feedback from the manager and IP counsel on the invention.
+The next half captures feedback from the manager and IP counsel on the invention.

 The invention disclosure form provided at ‘TIP – Innovation Management Software’ requires the following information:

 Idea number is a unique tracking identifier for each idea submitted in the portfolio.
-The purpose is to make sure that ideas have their own unique code or identifier.
-This number may be determined by other software systems our the docketing system.
+The purpose is to ensure that ideas have their unique code or identifier.
+This number may be determined by other software systems or the docketing system.